ocni-dtu/livestock-blog/content/posts/ssh.md

+Date: 30-04-2018
+Modified: 30-04-2018
+Status: published
+Authors: Christian Kongsgaard
+Tags: livestock, tutorial, python, grasshopper, ssh
-# SSH Graph Plotter Component
+Title: SSH Graph Plotter Component
+HeaderImage: /images/ssh_1.png
+Summary: A tutorial on how to use the Livestock Template Method to create a Grasshopper component that will execute remotely over a SSH connection.

 Welcome to the third tutorial!
 This tutorial will demonstrate how to create a SSH connection to a remote calculation machine.
 The reason behind this, is that if you have very heavy computations, then you should be able to send them to a remote machine, such as a high-end desktop, server or cloud service.
 Currently the Livestock SSH Method only support remote machines with Linux/Ubuntu as OS.
 If you do not have remote machine, then do not worry, you can still follow, this tutorial will work with [Bash for Windows](https://docs.microsoft.com/en-us/windows/wsl/about).
-We will modify the second [tutorial](/posts/graph_plotter.md) so it does it processing on the remote machine instead of the local one.
+We will modify the second [tutorial]({filename}/posts/graph_plotter.md) so it does it processing on the remote machine instead of the local one.

 ## Installation
 First you need to install Bash, follow this [guide](https://docs.microsoft.com/en-us/windows/wsl/install-win10).